Prashely/Prashely/README.md

 - 👋 Hi, I’m Prashely
-- I love building cool sh*t, especially sh*t that makes business simple and affordable for aspiring entrepreneurs such as myself.
+- I love building cool stuff, especially stuff that makes business simple and affordable for aspiring entrepreneurs such as myself.
 I also love bugs unlike you😂...
 - 👀 Other interests in  - Anime (Attack on Titan is 🐐ed)
                         - Movies (The Dark Knight)
                         - Series (Ummm The Fallout)